 All American Assistance Dogs (AAADogs) provides service dogs for veterans with post traumatic stress disorder (PTSD), traumatic brain injuries (TBI) or similar injuries.
 We provide these dogs at virtually no charge to the veteran.
 We are an all-volunteer organization to be able to use our funds towards obtaining and training the service dogs-in-training.
 We start training the dogs as puppies and that is where we need your help.

-The dogs initially live in foster homes for approximately 8-10 months.
+The dogs initially live in with puppy raisers for approximately 6-8 months.
 We provide the dog, the food, dog bed, leash, medical care, etc. We need your help-your time and home to raise the dog and take the puppy to initial training classes in Federal Way (that AAADogs pays for).
 WE WILL NEED MULTIPLE FOSTER HOMES TO START RAISING A PUPPY IN THE NEXT 2 MONTHS.

 A home where dogs are welcome.
 55+? - That’s fine.
 Stay at home parent or someone that works from home, FANTASTIC

-A foster family that has a dog or has had dogs previously.
+A puppy raiser that has a dog or has had dogs previously.
 Cats or other house pets OK too.
 Kids are OK too.

 Where the family is comfortable raising a well-trained dog.

 The dog would not be left alone more than 3 or so hours a day.
-Like any young puppy or child, they need alot of supervision ad interaction to grow and thrive.
+Like any young puppy or child, they need alot of supervision and interaction to grow and thrive.

-The foster family will be very affectionate to the foster puppy-50% of raising a great service dog is lots of love and affection while a young puppy.
+The puppy raisers will be very affectionate to the puppy-50% of raising a great service dog is lots of love and affection while a young puppy.

-The foster family would be comfortable taking the puppy out socially-to the park, taking walks, to the community center, farmers market, etc. so that the puppy is exposed to as many different settings and people as possible by the time the puppy is 4 months old (this is the other 50% factor in raising a great service dog).
+The puppy raisers would be comfortable taking the puppy out socially-to the park, taking walks, to the community center, farmers market, etc. so that the puppy is exposed to as many different settings and people as possible by the time the puppy is 4 months old (this is the other 50% factor in raising a great service dog).

 Is comfortable having the paired veteran and his/her family visit the puppy several hours one day a week in your home to ensure that the puppy and the veteran bond.
 What is great about these visits is that the vet begins to bond with their dog, and their dog with them.
-For the fosters, there is a real benefit to the veteran as they will seem calmer and happier, week to week.
-The foster family gets to have the joy of helping someone and seeing that help make a difference.
+For the puppy raisers, they will be able to see that there is a real benefit to the veteran as they will seem calmer and happier, week to week.
+The puppy raisers gets to have the joy of helping someone and seeing that help make a difference.

 AAADogs provides guidance, training and assistance to enable you to feel comfortable with raising the puppy and answering all of your questions.
 The trainer will visit you and the puppy most weeks to make sure all your questions or problems are addressed.
 She is also available whenever you have questions.

-The foster family will also take the puppy to training classes during the time the dog is with them - AAAdogs provides the classes and helps with any concerns that come up.
+The puppy raisers will also take the puppy to training classes during the time the dog is with them - AAAdogs provides the classes and helps with any concerns that come up.

-More information on our website www.aaadogs.org under the section for volunteering - I want to foster a puppy.
+More information on our website www.aaadogs.org under the section for volunteering.
 Email us at email@example.com or call 206-601-3254 for further information.
 Thank you for considering this volunteer opportunity and we look forward to meeting you.